 The Trust Board completed a self-evaluation in 2018-19, building on the work done by the predecessor governing bodies and the Department for Education's Competency Framework for Governance (published January 2017).
 The Trust has a Governance Committee which oversees the development of governance and regularly monitors that it continues to have the right overall balance of people and skills.
+This self-evaluation is being updated in autumn 2021 and will be examined by the Trust Board in 2021-22.

-The Finance Committee is a committee of the Trust Board and it has also formally met six times during 2019-20.
+The Finance Committee is a committee of the Trust Board and it has formally met seven times during 2020-21.
 The purpose of the Finance Committee is to assist and support the Trust Board by ensuring sound oversight is exercised over the management of the Trust's finances and resources.
-The Finance Committee also performs the function of Audit Committee.
+Until June 2021, the Finance Committee also performed the function of Audit Committee.
+Effective from June 2021, the Trust established a separate Audit & Risk Committee.

 Attendance at meetings in the year was as follows:

-Trust Finance Committee 2019-2020 Meetings attended Out of possible
+Trust Finance Committee 2020-2021 Meetings attended Out of a possible

-N. Pepper (Chair) (Trustee) 6 6
+N. Pepper (Chair) (Trustee) 7 7

-A. Cooke (Vice Chair) (Nonsuch LGB) 4 6
+A. Cooke (Vice Chair) (Nonsuch LGB) 7 7

+I Ahmad (Wallington LGB) (member of FC from 02/12//21) 4 5

-H. Aumeer 5 6
+H. Aumeer (Trustee & Chair Wallington LGB) 7 7

-A. Clark (Trustee) 5 6
+A. Clark (Trustee) (member of FC until 03/11/20) 1 2

+R Etchell (Trustee) 5 7

-M Grant (Trustee) 5 6
+M Grant (Trustee & Chair Nonsuch LGB) 6 7

-P. Harding (Carshalton LGB) 4 6

-M Munro (Trustee) 5 6
+M Munro (Trustee & Chair Carshalton LGB) 7 7

-J. Smith (Trustee) (CEO/Accounting Officer) 6 6
+J. Smith (Trustee) (CEO/Accounting Officer) 7 7

-J. Thind (Nonsuch LGB resigned 11 February 2020) 1 3

-H. Latham (DFO) (in attendance) 6 6
+H. Latham (DFO) (in attendance) 7 7